 Classrooms should be organised to develop independence and personal initiative.
 Furniture should be arranged to provide an environment conducive to on-task behaviour.
 Materials and resources should be arranged to aid accessibility and reduce uncertainty and disruption.
-Displays should help develop self-esteem through demonstrating the value of every individual's contribution, and overall the classroom should provide a welcoming environment with displays which are not visually overstimulating.
+Displays should help develop self-esteem through demonstrating the value of every individual's contribution and overall, the classroom should provide a welcoming environment for all.